tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 {{?I-D.ietf-tls-sni-encryption}} lists several requirements for SNI encryption.
 In this section, we re-iterate these requirements and assess the ESNI design against them.

-1. Mitigate against replay attacks
+### Mitigate against replay attacks

-Since K_sni is derived from a (EC)DH operation between the client's ephemeral and server's semi-static ESNI key.
+Since the SNI encryption key is derived from a (EC)DH operation between the client's ephemeral and server's semi-static ESNI key.
 This binds the ESNI encryption to the Client Hello.
 It is not possible for an attacker to "cut and paste" the ESNI value in a different Client Hello, with a different ephemeral key share, as the terminating server will fail to decrypt and verify the ESNI value.

-2. Avoid widely-deployed shared secrets
+### Avoid widely-deployed shared secrets

 This design depends upon DNS as a vehicle for semi-static public key distribution.
 Server operators may partition their private keys however they see fit provided